IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 ---
 ## 5. Functional Requirements for Order History
-### For users
+### For shopkeepers
 ### 5.1  View Order History:

--   Users should be able to view their past orders after logging into their account.
+-  Shopkeepers should be able to view their past orders after logging into their account.
 -  Each order entry should display:
 - Order ID
 - Product details (name, image, size, quantity)